-PBF experienced a major fire at its Martinez refinery in February 2025 that forced a complete shutdown until April, with the company now providing specific operational restart details rather than expressing uncertainty about recovery timelines.
+PBF Energy experienced a major fire at its Martinez refinery in February 2025 that forced a full shutdown until April, when only limited operations resumed.

 Operating leverage kicking in — revenue growth outpacing cost growth, a hallmark of scaling businesses.